pckerneis/Fwd.js/docs/getting-started/first-program.md

 # Writing your first program

-We'll write a basic program where we'll create a button.
-When this button is clicked, we'll play a 440Hz sine tone for 1 second.
+We'll write a basic program where we'll show a button.
+When this button is clicked, a 440Hz sine tone will be played for 1 second.
 Here is the code for that.

 ```javascript